Noson® Nasal Dilator

 What is the most important thing in life?

 It is always those important things in life that we take for granted.

 Thousands of things will come to your mind now, but you will most likely forget one.

 It is so simple and yet it determines our lives every second.

 How does the self test work?

-A functional tightness can be identified with the Cottle maneuver.
+The Cottle manoeuvre can be used to identify functional tightness.
 Place one or two fingertips on either side of your nose on your cheeks.
-Gently push and pull it outwards.
-This will temporarily open the nasal valve.
-If this makes it easier for you to breathe in through your nose, the nasal breathing obstruction is likely to be in the nasal valve in the front of your nose.
+Gently push and pull them outwards.
+This will temporarily stabilise the nasal valve.

 What does the self-test prove?